(formerly the Youth Social Action fund)

 UK Community Foundations is delivering a £4 million investment during 2017 – 2018 as part of the #iwill campaign.
 The campaign aims to make social action part of everyday life for as many 10 to 20 year olds as possible by 2020.

 How does the #iwill fund work?

 The #iwill campaign is funded by the Big Lottery Fund, and the Office for Civil Society.

-The investment from this first group of match-funders will be targeted specifically to help reach a range of young people.
-Comic Relief will provide social action opportunities for young people in areas and backgrounds with below-average levels of participation; Pears Foundation will support activity within education, health and social care; and UK Community Foundations will distribute grants for local social action opportunities through their network of 43 Community Foundations in England.
+Delivery partners Comic Relief are providing social action opportunities for young people in disadvantaged areas and from backgrounds with below-average levels of participation; and Pears Foundation are funding activities in education, health and social care.
+UK Community Foundations distributes grants for local social action opportunities through our network of 43 Community Foundations working in England.

-The fund is now open for applications.
-If you are thinking of applying or have any queries, please speak to your local Community Foundation.
-To find your local Community Foundation, click here*.
+The Fund is open for applications for the 2018 year.
+If you are thinking of applying or have any queries, please contact your local Community Foundation.
+Click here to view Community Foundations operating in your area.